brettg17/HeroFit/planning/userStories.md

 - as a user I want to be able to save mean plans to save for later use

-*Challenges and Leaderboards*
+*Challenges*

 - As a user, I want to complete community challenges to help me stay motivated

-- As a user, Iw ant to view the leaderboard so that I can see my rank and progress compared to others

 *Progress Tracking*

 - as a user, I want to track my workout progress over time so that I can see my improvments

 - as a user, I want to view my achievments and personal bests so that I feel motivated to continue

+*stretch*

+ - as a user, I want to upload a profile picture to personalize my account

+ - As a user, Iw ant to view the leaderboard so that I can see my rank and progress compared to others